Criticism of the Quran: Qira'at and Ahruf

-The second set of examples below compares the other canonical readings with that of Ḥafs ʿan ʿĀṣim.
+The second set of examples below compares the other canonical readings with those of Hafs and Asim.
 These are not nearly as widely read today, though all are available in print and studied for recitation.

-There is a hadith related by Tabarī minimizing confusion over Qira'at or Ahruf.
-Tabarī prefaces his early commentary on the Quran illustrating that the precise way to read the verses of the sacred text was not fixed even in the day of the Prophet.
-Two men disputing a verse in the text asked Ubay ibn Ka'b to mediate, and he disagreed with them, coming up with a third reading.
+There is a Hadith related by al-Tabari minimizing confusion over Qira'at or Ahruf.
+Tabari begins his commentary on the Quran by noting that the exact method of interpreting its verses was not predetermined, even during Muhammad's time.

+"Two men disputing a verse in the text asked Ubay ibn Ka'b to mediate, but he disagreed with them and proposed a third reading.
 To resolve the question, the three went to Muhammad.
-He asked first one-man to read out the verse, and announced it was correct.
+He asked the first man to read the verse and announced it was correct.
 He made the same response when the second alternative reading was delivered.
-He then asked Ubay to provide his own recital, and, on hearing the third version, Muhammad also pronounced it 'Correct!'.
-Noting Ubay's perplexity and inner thoughts, Muhammad then told him, 'Pray to God for protection from the accursed Satan.'
+He then asked Ubay to provide his own recital, and, on hearing the third version, Muhammad also pronounced it - "Correct!"
+Noting Ubay's perplexity and inner thoughts, Muhammad then told him, "Pray to God for protection from the accursed Satan."